 - Lihong Cao (University of Antwerp), Tunneling and private investments in equity in China.

 Graduated Ph.D. students

-- Jürgen Hanssens (Ghent University, co-supervisor), Essays on the financing of new firms: New evidence on stability and country effects, the public defense of the dissertation is scheduled on 4 July 2017 (a chapter of his dissertation was published in the Journal of Banking & Finance).
+- Jürgen Hanssens (Ghent University, co-supervisor), Essays on the financing of new firms: New evidence on stability and country effects, 4 July 2017 (a chapter of his dissertation was published in the Journal of Banking and Finance).

 - Veronique Vermoesen (University of Antwerp), Corporate governance and corporate finance during crisis periods, 4 March 2016 (chapters of this dissertation were published in Small Business Economics and Explorations in Economic History).
 Veronique is currently a postdoctoral researcher at the University of Antwerp.